AdobeDocs/workfront.pt-BR/help/quicksilver/planning/records/create-wf-objects-using-planning-automations.md

 <!-- if they give access to use the automation to people with LESS than Manage permissions to a workspace, split this article in two: the Configure section should be for admins and the "Use a Workfront Planning automation to create an object" should be for all other users-->

-<span class="preview">As informações nesta página se referem a funcionalidades que ainda não estão disponíveis.
+<span class="preview">As informações destacadas nesta página referem-se a funcionalidades que ainda não estão disponíveis.
 Ela está disponível somente no ambiente de Pré-visualização para todos os clientes.
 Depois das versões mensais para produção, os mesmos recursos também ficam disponíveis no ambiente de produção para clientes que ativaram versões rápidas. </span>

 <span class="preview">Para obter informações sobre versões rápidas, consulte [Habilitar ou desabilitar versões rápidas para sua organização](/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/enable-fast-release-process.md). </span>